-- (i) A Nurse Caregiver is entitled to two days of compassionate leave for each occasion (a permissible occasion) when a member of the Nurse Caregiver's immediate family, or a member of the Nurse Caregiver's household: - (a) Contracts or develops a personal illness that poses a serious threat to his or her life; or - (b) Sustains a personal injury that poses a serious threat to his or her life; or - (c) Dies. - (ii) A Nurse Caregiver may take compassionate leave for a particular permissible occasion if the leave is taken: - (a) To spend time with the member of the Nurse Caregiver's immediate family or household who has contracted or developed the personal illness, or sustained the personal injury, referred to in subclause (i); or - (b) After the death of the member of the Nurse Caregiver's immediate family or household referred to in subclause (i).
+- (i) A Nurse Caregiver is entitled to two days of compassionate leave for each occasion (a permissible occasion): - (a) when a member of the Nurse Caregiver's immediate family, or a member of the Nurse Caregiver's household - a.
+Contracts or develops a personal illness that poses a serious threat to his or her life; or - b.
+Sustains a personal injury that poses a serious threat to his or her life; or - c.
+Dies; or - (b) a child is stillborn, where the child would have been a member of the employee's immediate family, or a member of the employee's household, if the child had been born alive; or - (c) the employee, or the employee's spouse or de facto partner, has a miscarriage. - (ii) A Nurse Caregiver may take compassionate leave for a particular permissible occasion if the leave is taken: - (a) To spend time with the member of the Nurse Caregiver's immediate family or household who has contracted or developed the personal illness, or sustained the personal injury, referred to in subclause (i); or - (b) After the death of the member of the Nurse Caregiver's immediate family or household referred to in subclause (i) or the stillbirth of the child referred to in clause 32(i)(b); or - (c) After the employee, or the employee's current spouse or current de factor partner, has the miscarriage referred to in clause 32(i)(c). - (iii) For the purposes of this Clause "immediate family" is defined with Clause 7 Definitions. - (iv) A Nurse Caregiver may take compassionate leave for a particular permissible occasion as a single continuous two day period; or two separate periods of one day each; or any separate periods to which the Nurse Caregiver and the Employer agree. - (v) Where the Nurse Caregiver is involved in funeral arrangements, travelling etc., leave may be allowed for up to three days for each permissible occasion.

-- (iii) For the purposes of this Clause "immediate family" is defined with Clause 7 Definitions. - (iv) A Nurse Caregiver may take compassionate leave for a particular permissible occasion as a single continuous two day period; or two separate periods of one day each; or any separate periods to which the Nurse Caregiver and the Employer agree. - (v) Where the Nurse Caregiver is involved in funeral arrangements, travelling etc., leave may be allowed for up to three days for each permissible occasion. - (vi) If the permissible occasion is the contraction or development of a personal illness, or the sustaining of a personal injury, the Nurse Caregiver may take the compassionate leave for that occasion at any time while the illness or injury persists. - (vii) If in accordance with this Clause, a Nurse Caregiver, other than a casual Nurse Caregiver, takes a period of compassionate leave, the Employer must pay the Nurse Caregiver at the Nurse Caregiver's base rate of pay for the Nurse Caregiver's ordinary hours of work in the period.
+- (vi) If the permissible occasion is the contraction or development of a personal illness, or the sustaining of a personal injury, the Nurse Caregiver may take the compassionate leave for that occasion at any time while the illness or injury persists. - (vii) If in accordance with this Clause, a Nurse Caregiver, other than a casual Nurse Caregiver, takes a period of compassionate leave, the Employer must pay the Nurse Caregiver at the Nurse Caregiver's base rate of pay for the Nurse Caregiver's ordinary hours of work in the period.
 For casual Nurse Caregivers, compassionate leave is unpaid leave. - (viii) The Nurse Caregiver, if required by the Employer, shall supply relevant evidence of the requirement for such leave.